chuckremes/ffi-rzmq/README.txt

 time of installation.

 Install the current master version of FFI that fixes several threading problems under MRI 1.9.x.
+Unfortunately, MRI 1.8.x is irretrievably broken so it isn't recommended if you plan to use threads or callbacks.

 Code and installation instructions can be found on github:

   http://github.com/ffi/ffi